pivotal/docs-tap/getting-started.md

 ## Section 4: Advanced Use Cases - Supply Chain Security Tools

 ### Supply Chain Security Tools Overview

-There are two new supply chain security use cases that we support in Beta 2:
+In this section, we will provide an overview of the supply chain security use cases that are available in TAP:

 1. **Sign**: Introducing image signing and verification to your supply chain

 2. **Scan & Store**: Introducing vulnerability scanning and metadata storage to your supply chain

-In this section, we will provide an overview of these two new use cases and how to integrate them into your supply chain.

 ### Sign: Introducing Image Signing & Verification to your Supply Chain